The best English composers

 Henry Purcell (1659-95)

-Born in a Westminster slum, Purcell found himself at the heart of London’s music-making scene.
+Born in a Westminster slum, Henry Purcell found himself at the heart of London’s music-making scene.
 He served as organist at Westminster Abbey and wrote countless items of sacred music, psalm settings and anthems, as well as works for the stage.
 He is England’s most famous Baroque composer – after all, Handel was German-born – and penned a number of pieces for royal occasions.
 His most famous operas are Dido and Aeneas, King Arthur and The Fairy Queen.

 Recommended recording: Purcell – Royal Welcome Songs for King James II (The Sixteen/Harry Christophers)